kiarafrobles/www.retroreport.org/_backstory/seaworld-plans-to-end-killer-whale-shows-in-san-diego.md

 title: "SeaWorld plans to end killer-whale shows in San Diego"
 published: true
 date: 2015-11-10T15:57:00.000Z
 lead_copy: "After years of controversy surrounding its killer whale shows, SeaWorld plans to end them at their San Diego location.
-Will the whales meet the fate of Keiko, from the movie Free Willy? "
+Will the whales meet the fate of Keiko, from the movie Free Willy?"
 backstory_type: backstory
 video: freeing-willy
 type: backstories